joekohler/cifuzz/docs/Configuration.md

 ### engine-args

 Command-line arguments to pass to libFuzzer or Jazzer for running fuzz tests.
-Engine-args are not supported for running `cifuzz coverage` on JVM-projects.
+Engine-args are not supported for running `cifuzz coverage` on JVM-projects and are not supported for Node.js projects.

 For possible libFuzzer options see https://llvm.org/docs/LibFuzzer.html#options.

 For advanced configuration with Jazzer parameters see https://github.com/CodeIntelligenceTesting/jazzer/blob/main/docs/advanced.md.

+Fuzzer customization for Node.js projects can be specified in `.jazzerjsrc.json` in the root project directory.
+See https://github.com/CodeIntelligenceTesting/jazzer.js/blob/main/docs/jest-integration.md for further information.

 #### Example Libfuzzer